hmrc/vat-registration-frontend/README.md

 ### Nginx
-if you want to avoid having to include the service port number in the URL, add an nginx rule in your `hmrc.conf` file located under `/usr/local/etc/nginx/servers`
+if you want to avoid having to include the service port number in the URL, add a rule to your nginx config.

 ```
 location /vat-registration {